maziac/DeZog/documentation/ReverseEngineeringUsage.md

 8000.9  21 AB CD    ld hl,0xCDAB
 ~~~

-The mnemonics are not interpreted at all by DeZog.
+The mnemonics have no special meaning to DeZog.
 These are just to make the list file human readable.